 4. Evaluate alternatives

-Here, you should check different products available in market and select the best ones based on your need.
+Here, you should check different products available in the market and select the best ones based on your need.

 You may need to do some changes in your lifestyle so that you achieve your financial and life goals that are close to your heart.